UMR-CNRM/EPyGrAM/docs/source/distribution.rst

 Distribution
 ============

-The package is distributed freely within Météo France and partners of the ACCORD consortium (formerly ALADIN/LACE/HIRLAM).
+The package is distributed under open-source licensing (CeCILL-C).

-Source code and Installation directives available on https://opensource.umr-cnrm.fr/projects/epygram
+The management of its development is done on https://github.com/UMR-CNRM/EPyGrAM

 Dependancies
 ------------

-:ref:`See here <dependancies>`
+Dependancies are handled by pip.
+Cf. pyproject.toml for more details.
+Some formats libraries are optional: if not available, the support for these format is deactivated at runtime.

 License
 -------